Code-Institute-Submissions/hanselsbakery/README.md

  - **ImageKit**

-	 - This [resource](https://imagekit.io/) was used to store all images and video for faster loading.  during this pr
+	 - This [resource](https://imagekit.io/) was used to store all images and video for faster loading.

 # Implementation